 The Frank F. Conlon Endowed Fellowship in South Asian Studies

 The South Asia Center at the University of Washington announces, with pleasure, the competition for the Frank F. Conlon Fellowship in South Asian Studies.
 We invite graduate students in any discipline, including international students, who are engaged in the study of South Asia.Awarded on the basis of academic merit and demonstrated financial need as determined by the UW Office of Student Financial Aid.
 Applicants for South Asia FLAS fellowships (both current and prospective students) are considered automatically.
 If you are not eligible for a FLAS, you may apply for the Conlon Fellowship through the Jackson School Fellowship Application System.
 The application opens in October and is due in January.
 Awards: $8,000 for tuition or living expenses.

 Sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs, the Fulbright U.S. Student Program provides grants to recent graduates, Master’s and doctoral candidates, and young professionals for individually designed study or research projects and for English Teaching Assistantships.
 The Fulbright Critical Language Enhancement Award provides supplemental funding to the Fulbright U.S. Student Program for grantees to receive between three and six months of intensive language study in addition to their research or study grants.
 This opportunity is available for select languages.

 Other University of Washington departments and schools offer a variety of fellowships for both undergraduate and undergraduate students.
-Please see the Department of Near Eastern Languages and Civilization page for more information.
+Please see the Department of Middle Eastern Languages and Civilization page for more information.

 The UW Office of Student Financial Aid can assist students with a variety of financial aid options including grants and scholarships, work-study, student loans and state and federal financial aid.